 Self-Defense & Karate for Women

-Traditional Karate is an excellent form of personal self-defense.
-And when you learn karate, you can take it with you anywhere: plane, bus, restroom at Target.
-What will you do when a mugger confronts you?
-Reach for a gun, pepper spray?
-Use a handbag?
-A cane?
-With karate, you have a weapon 24 hours/day and you don't need a conceal and carry permit!
+KARATE FOR WOMEN.
+Traditional Karate is excellent for personal self-defense.
+And when you learn traditional karate, you take it with you everywhere: plane, bus, Target's restrooms.
+With karate, you have a weapon 24 hours/day and don't need a conceal and carry permit!

+Gun ranges in the valley offer special Women's days, such as Caswells in Mesa.
 After you learn to use a gun; remember, each state has laws on carrying guns that apply to honest citizens (not criminals).
 The Second Amendment was written to guarantee our right to bare arms.
-But only politicians are guaranteed that right and they are the ones we have to be concerned about.
+But in some places, only politicians are guaranteed that right.

-If you are not into guns, try a taser or pepper spray - but be cautious of martial arts instructors claiming to be human stun guns.
-Learn which end to point.
-You can find spray at Dick's Sporting Goods and Walmart.
+Not into guns?
+Try a taser or pepper spray - but be cautious of martial arts instructors claiming to be human stun guns.
+You can find pepper spray at Dick's Sporting Goods and Walmart.
 But keep in mind, you are not going to get many dates wearing a sidearm or carrying a bottle of pepper spray to the movies.
-Think of all of the places you cannot carry a gun - jogging, shower, dancing, movies, gyms, library, schools, airports, IRS, State Capitol, California!
-Some assaults occur while jogging, and there are assaults that occur in broad daylight on massive transit, home, school, or in your Congressman's office!
-One book published several years ago indicated 1 in 4 women were sexually assaulted on college campuses (another place where only criminals are allowed to carry guns).
-Remember, you have God-given weapons: we refer to them as hands, feet, elbows, knees, etc, that are always with you.
+And think of all of the places you can't carry a gun (jogging, shower, dancing, movies, gym, library, school, airport, IRS, California, New York)!
+You can be assaulted anywhere at any time of day - take Congress for an example!
+A book published some years ago reported 1 in 4 women were sexually assaulted on college campuses (another place where only criminals are allowed to carry guns).
+Remember, you have God-given weapons: hands, feet, elbows, knees.
 Learn to use them because you can't aways get to a gun or pepper spray!

 MARTIAL ARTS SCHOOLS.
-Enjoy going to the gym?
-Biking?
-Shopping?
-Or do you just like to go to movies?
-You can have the same enjoyable experience in some martial arts schools.
-We recommend you visit a martial arts school you are interested in & watch a class or two to find out if you can stand the instructor and if he/she has proper certifications.
-If his or hers breath is a deadly weapon, if they are interested in getting you to sign a contract, if they are going to stick you in a class with 5-year olds, or if the karate instructor has acne, hold on to your purse and get out while you can.
-It might be a real ego booster to defend against 5-year olds while wearing angry white pajamas, but how many times do you expect to be mugged by a 5-year old?
+Visit a school you are interested in & watch a class to find out if you can stand the instructor and if he/she has proper certifications.
+If his or hers breath is a deadly weapon, and they want you to sign a contract and stick you in a class with 5-year olds, or if the instructor has acne, hold on to your purse.
+It might be a real ego booster to defend against a 5-year old while wearing angry white pajamas, but how many times do you expect to be mugged by a kid?
 Search the internet for a karate school that focuses on self-defense for adults.
-Try a simple Bing or Google search of any karate school or any karate instructor's name before you take your first lesson.
-As a woman, get into a self-defense or karate class with other women and men, because it likely will be a man who will attack you.
+Try a simple Google search of the school.
+Do the same for the instructor's name.
+As a woman, get into a self-defense or karate class with other women and men, because it likely will be a man who attacks you.
 Martial arts training should be positive, educational, fun, provide good exercise and keep your interest.
-This has little to do with the martial art or style, it depends on the karate instructor.
-Take your best friend, your daughter, son, or mother to train in karate and self-defense with you: make it a family affair.
-We highly recommend traditional karate, jujutsu or kung fu over sport karate, MMA or Taekwondo simply because the focus will be on street self-defense rather than sport.
+This has little to do with the martial art or style, it depends on the instructor.
+Take your best friend, your daughter, son, or mother to train with you: make it a family night.

-Some women are under the impression they can learn to defend themselves in kick boxing classes: learning to kick to music without focus or blocking will not do anything other than burn calories (and not all that many according to statistics).
-To be successful in self-defense, you must learn to block and hit with force.
-If you cannot knock out an attacker with one strike after 6 months, look for another martial arts school.
-Experience suggests you should not be wearing gloves during training as this does not provide proper feeling and will teach you improper striking.
+People are under the impression they can learn to defend themselves in kick boxing classes: learning to kick to music without focus or blocking will not do anything other than burn some calories.
+To be successful in self-defense, learn to block and hit with force.
+You should have enough focus to knock out an attacker with one strike after about 6 months to a year.
+Experience suggests training with padded gloves does not provide proper feeling and teaches improper striking.
 Work on affirmations and keep positive and plan to train for life.
-Get interested in the history and philosophy of martial arts.
 Kata (forms) taught in karate are beneficial - they are a form of shadow boxing and look like Asian dances.
-If taught correctly, these will teach you muscle memory, focus, and self-defense as each kata is filled with self-defense techniques.
+If taught correctly, these teach muscle memory, focus, and self-defense - each kata is packed with self-defense techniques.

-Along with karate & other empty hand martial arts, we recommend kobudo from a qualified and highly motivated instructor.
+Along with karate, we suggest kobudo from a qualified instructor.
 Why?
-Having a weapon (tool) in your hands increases your advantage, and kobudo is a martial art of weapons.
+Having a weapon (tool) in your hand increases your advantage, and kobudo is a martial art of weapons.
 Hundreds of years ago, people on Okinawa learned to use farming, gardening and fishing tools such as hoes, rakes, paddles, etc for self-defense.
-Modern tools such as pens, cell phones, car keys, magazines, books and even vacuum cleaners and curtain rods can be weapons.
-Most anything you can grab can be used as a weapon including rocks and coins.
+Modern tools such as pens, cell phones, car keys, magazines, books and even vacuum cleaners & curtain rods can be weapons.